Elmoustafi-22/e-likita-backend/README.md

 └── index.ts        # Main application entry point
 ```

+## Future Improvements

+To enhance the capabilities of the E-Likita Hospital Consultation Assistant, future versions could incorporate AI models to provide more accurate and personalized suggestions, risk assessments, and summaries.
+By leveraging machine learning, the system can continuously learn from new data and improve its ability to assist patients effectively.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.